A Thousand Words (film): Plot

 With his life falling apart and the tree running out of leaves, Jack confronts Dr. Sinja and asks how to end the curse.
 The guru tells him to make peace in all of his relationships.
 With just one branch of leaves left, Jack tries to reconcile with his wife, but she remains hesitant.
 He visits his mother Annie, who lives in an assisted-living center and has dementia.

 Annie tells Jack, who she thinks is his late father Raymond, that she wishes Jack would stop being angry at his father for walking out on them when he was a kid.
-Realizing this is the relationship that needs the most mending, he goes to visit his father's grave.
+Realizing this is the relationship that needs the most mending, he visits his father's grave.
 Jack expends the last three leaves of the tree with the words "I forgive you".

-With no leaves remaining, he suffers a heart attack in a storm and appears to die.
-Aaron then calls Jack on his cell phone.
+With no leaves remaining, Jack suffers a heart attack in a storm.
+Aaron then calls him on his cell phone.
 Still alive, Jack answers his phone.
-Aaron tells him the tree's leaves have magically reappeared and Jack can now talk freely again.
+Aaron tells him the tree's leaves have magically reappeared, so he can now talk freely again.

-Jack and Caroline get back together, with him buying the family-friendly house Caroline had asked for, with the tree in their front yard.
-Although he does not get his job back (Aaron was promoted to Jack's old position), he writes a book about his experience, called A Thousand Words, and gets Aaron to make the deal.
-Unfortunately for Aaron, the promotion causes him to be like Jack was, thus he gets his own smaller office Bodhi Tree.
+Jack writes a book about his experience, called A Thousand Words, and gets Aaron, who was promoted to Jack's old position, to make the deal.
+Unfortunately for him, the promotion causes him to be like Jack was, thus he gets his own smaller office Bodhi Tree (though it's implied to be a prank since no leaves are shown falling off as Aaron speaks).
+Jack and Caroline get back together, buying the family-friendly house she had asked for, with the bodhi tree in their front yard.